Dame N'Doye

 Dame N'Doye (born 21 February 1985) is a Senegalese former professional footballer who played as a forward.

 He spent the better part of his career with Copenhagen, serving two spells at the club and becoming its all-time topscorer in 2018.
 He also represented teams in Qatar, Portugal, Greece, Russia, England and Turkey.

 N'Doye won his first cap for Senegal in 2010, and played for the country in two Africa Cup of Nations tournaments.

 Club career

 Early years

 Born in Thiès, N'Doye began his career with ASC Jeanne d'Arc.
 In 2006, he signed for Al Sadd SC in the Qatar Stars League.

 N'Doye arrived in Europe in the summer of 2006, joining Académica de Coimbra.
-From 2007 to 2009 he competed in the Super League Greece, with Panathinaikos F.C. and OFI Crete FC.
+From 2007 to 2009 he competed in the Super League Greece, with Panathinaikos F.C. and OFI.

 Copenhagen

 On 12 January 2009, N'Doye moved to Danish Superliga club F.C.
 Copenhagen.
 He scored his first goal on 7 March 2009, helping to a 3–0 away win over Randers FC, and finished his first full season with 14 goals, as the club renewed its domestic supremacy.